Pasgaard/Xperior-Sandbox/Tutorials/Experior Plugin/README.md

 ![Plugin](https://github.com/Pasgaard/Xperior-Sandbox/assets/12232128/2ae16ca8-082b-48f9-aeb1-d496fba9096e=20x20)

 ## Description
-_The only difference between an Experior.Core.Plugin and a normal C# Class Library (dynamic link library) is the access to Experior functionality and an embedded ‘tail’ containing a license-key for the plugin to be used in Experior._
+_The only difference between an Experior.Core.Plugin and a normal C# Class Library (dynamic link library) is the access to Experior functionality and an embedded ‘tail’ containing a license-key for the plugin to be available in Experior._

 ## Topics
 1. The Plucing basics
-2. Extend the Plugin with GUI Buttons
+2. Exercise1: Extend the Plugin with GUI Buttons
-3. Internal Communication example
+3. Exercise2: Extend the Plugin with Internal Communication

 ## The Plugin basics
 * Requirement: A new The Experior Plugin Template.